ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Since the ACE framework does not allow the client to negotiate with the AS the profile to use, the client has instead to choose the use of the OSCORE profile, and to explicitly indicate it to the AS when requesting T2.

-To this end, the client may indicate its wish for an access token aligned with the Group OSCORE profile or with the OSCORE profile, by specifying one of two different audiences in the 'audience' parameter of the Access Token Request to the AS.
-Assuming a proper configuration of the access policies at the AS, this is still conducive to a consistent evaluation of what is specified in the 'scope' parameter of the Access Token Request against the access policies at the AS.
+To this end, the client may indicate its wish for an access token aligned with the Group OSCORE profile or with the OSCORE profile, by specifying one of two different audiences in the 'audience' parameter of the access token request to the AS.
+Assuming a proper configuration of the access policies at the AS, this is still conducive to a consistent evaluation of what is specified in the 'scope' parameter of the access token request against the access policies at the AS.

 For example, an RS registered as "rs1" at the AS can be associated with two audiences: